African Americans in New York City: History

+New York residents denied blacks equal voting rights.
+By the constitution of 1777, voting was restricted to free men who could satisfy certain property requirements for the value of real estate.
+This property requirement disfranchised poor men among both blacks and whites.
+The reformed Constitution of 1821 conditioned suffrage for black men by maintaining the property requirement, which most could not meet, so effectively disfranchised them.
+The same constitution eliminated the property requirement for white men and expanded their franchise.
+The African Grove theater served the community until it was shut down by police.
+Seneca Village was established in 1825.
+In 1850, the American League of Colored Laborers, the first black labor union in the United States, was established in New York City.

 After abolition

 Following the final abolition of slavery in New York in 1827, New York City emerged as one of the largest pre-Civil War metropolitan concentrations of free African-Americans, and many institutions were established to advance the community in the antebellum period.
 It was the site of the first African-American periodical journal Freedom's Journal, which lasted for two years and renamed The Rights of All for a third year before fading to obsolescence; the newspaper served as both a powerful voice for the abolition lobby in the United States as well as a voice of information for the African population of New York City and other metropolitan areas.
 The African Dorcas Association was also established to provide educational and clothing aid to Black youth in the city.

-However, New York residents were less willing to give blacks equal voting rights.
-By the constitution of 1777, voting was restricted to free men who could satisfy certain property requirements for value of real estate.
-This property requirement disfranchised poor men among both blacks and whites.
-The reformed Constitution of 1821 conditioned suffrage for black men by maintaining the property requirement, which most could not meet, so effectively disfranchised them.
-The same constitution eliminated the property requirement for white men and expanded their franchise.
-No women yet had the vote in New York.
 "As late as 1869, a majority of the state's voters cast ballots in favor of retaining property qualifications that kept New York's polls closed to many blacks.
-African-American men did not obtain equal voting rights in New York until ratification of the Fifteenth Amendment in 1870."
+African American men did not obtain equal voting rights in New York until the ratification of the Fifteenth Amendment in 1870."

-The emancipated African-Americans established communities in the New York City area, including Seneca Village in what is now Central Park of Manhattan and Sandy Ground on Staten Island, and Weeksville in Brooklyn.
+Emancipated African Americans established communities in the New York City area, including Seneca Village in what is now Central Park of Manhattan and Sandy Ground on Staten Island, and Weeksville in Brooklyn.
 These communities were among the earliest.
 The city was a nerve center for the abolitionist movement in the United States.